 Scroll all the way down to see ALL of our incredible travel destinations!

-This intense study tour takes place during Fall Break each year and provides students with an up-close look at how people are living by the Sustainable Development… Read more “Philippines – Deadline Extended!”
+This intense study tour will take place during Spring Break 2019 and provides students with an up-close look at how people are living by the Sustainable Development… Read more “Philippines – Apply by October 1!”

 PAAC has offered Hawaii’s students and teachers learning opportunities abroad for over 12 years.
 We emphasize hands-on learning that promotes empathy, understanding, and engagement with the most pressing issues of our time.